-- Full time students are defined as taking 12 or more credits per 11-week quarter or taking 12 or more credits per 12-week quarter.
-Students taking fewer than 12 credits per 11-week or 12-week quarters are part time students.
-For tuition purposes only, students taking 8 or more credits when enrolled in only the second term/session of a quarter are considered full-time students. - A change in the number of credits taken during enrollment in any quarter may lead to different prices if a student moves from part time to full time or vice versa. - FAST TRACK: Students taking 16 or more credits shall only be charged for 16 credits and will be assessed an additional course resources fee of \$175 for every course over four courses.
-Students enrolled in the Bachelor of Science in Nursing Degree program through the Standard Entrance Accelerated BSN Entrance Option or Second Degree Accelerated BSN Entrance Option do not qualify for Fast Track pricing. - Individual Progress students will be charged at the School of Business part time rate, plus the applicable Course Technology and Resource Fee.
-Individual Progress students are not eligible for Credit by Assessment. - Audit students who elect to take courses without earning college credit are charged \$167 per credit hour plus the applicable Course Technology and Resource Fee and book fees for each course.
-Students who wish to convert the Audit grade to a letter grade will be charged the difference between the audit rate and the program part time rate in effect at the time the grade is converted. - · Students who meet qualifications for corporate, military, or articulation discounts are eligible to receive a 10% reduction per term in tuition cost.
-Students employed with select corporate partners are eligible to receive a 20% reduction per term in tuition cost.
-Students in the Bachelor of Science in Nursing program entering through the RN to BSN entrance option are not eligible for any additional discounts.
-Students enrolled in programs with tuition rates lower than \$209 per credit for full-time rates and \$275 per credit for part-time rates are not eligible for military, corporate or articulation discounts.
+- For tuition purposes only, full-time undergraduate students in programs delivered in the 11-week or 12-week quarter formats are defined as taking 12 or more credits per 11-week quarter or taking 12 or more credits per 12-week quarter.
+Students in programs delivered in the 11-week or 12-week quarter formats taking fewer than 12 credits per 11-week or 12-week quarter are parttime students.
+For tuition purposes only, students in programs delivered in the 11-week quarter format taking 8 or more credits when enrolled in a single 5.5-week term of an 11-week guarter are considered full-time students. - A change in the number of credits taken during enrollment in programs delivered in the 11-week or 12-week quarter and Flex Choice Competency-Based Program per credit tuition formats may lead to a tuition being assessed at a different rate if a student moves from part-time to full-time or vice versa. - FASTTRACK: Students in programs delivered in the 11-week or 12-week quarter formats taking 16 or more credits will only be charged tuition for 16 credits and will only be assessed an additional course technology and resource fee and book fee as described below for every course over four courses.
+Students enrolled in the

+Bachelor of Science in Nursing degree program through the Standard Entrance Accelerated BSN Entrance Option or Second Degree Accelerated BSN Entrance Option do not qualify for Fast Track pricing.
+Students enrolled in Flex Choice Competency-Based Programs delivered in the six-month term format do not qualify for Fast Track pricing.

+- Individual Progress students will be charged at the School of Business parttime rate, plus the applicable Course Technology and Resource Fee.
+Individual Progress students are not eligible for Credit by Assessment options. - Audit students who elect to take courses without earning college credit are charged \$167 per credit hour plus the applicable Course Technology and Resource Fee and book fees for each course.
+Students who wish to convert the Audit grade to a letter grade will be charged the difference between the audit rate and the program part-time rate in effect at the time the grade is converted. - Students enrolled in programs delivered in the 11-week or 12-week quarter formats with tuition rates lower than \$209 per credit for full-time rates and \$275 per credit for part-time rates are not eligible for military, corporate, or articulation grants.